anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 | public_folder | This is where the images are available after building the site.
 The default folder for hexo is located at `/images` |
 | collections | Collections are explained very well [here](https://www.netlifycms.org/docs/configuration-options/#collections).
 You can keep the source code without any changes, which works well for almost all the hexo themes.
 You may add additional collections based on the requirement. |

->Netlify CMS is following different way in creating a draft post and preview it using `editorial_workflow` than Hexo is designed for drafting a post.
+Netlify CMS is following different way in creating a draft post and preview it using `editorial_workflow` than Hexo is designed for drafting a post.
 It creates a pull request from the existing repo for each blog post.
 It builds the site immediately and available for preview in a unique URL.
 Once the post is made {% label @Ready %} and {% label @Published %}, Netlify-CMS closes the pull request by merging the changes to the branch where the source is saved and deleting the branch made by pull request.

 {% note warning %}
-This is applicable only for Github.
+Editorial Workflow i.e., creating a pull request / merging it back is applicable only for Github.
 GitLab and BitBucket works differently.
 {% endnote %}

 #### Building Sites